RAOEUS/brandon-sanderson-writing-template/README.md

 # Brandon Sanderson-Inspired Novel Writing Template

-A guided project template that walks you through the professional novel writing process using Brandon Sanderson’s methods—and provides a built-in web GUI to manage your planning files (`plan/`) and your chapters (`chapters/`) with a WYSIWYG Markdown editor and Git integration.
+A guided project template that walks you through the professional novel writing process using Brandon Sanderson’s methods—and provides a built-in web GUI to manage your planning files (`plan/`) and your chapters (`chapters/`) with a what-you-see-is-what-you-get (WYSIWYG) Markdown editor and Git integration.

 ---